Baiyue: Qin dynasty

 After the unification of China by Qin Shi Huang, the former Wu and Yue states were absorbed into the nascent Qin empire.
 The Qin armies also advanced south along the Xiang River to modern Guangdong and set up commanderies along the main communication routes.
-Motivated by the region's vast land and valuable exotic products, Emperor Qin Shi Huang is said to have sent half a million troops divided into five armies to conquer the lands of the Yue.
+Motivated by the region's vast land and valuable exotic products, which was inhabited by Yue peoples, Qin Shi Huang allegedly sent half a million troops divided into five armies to conquer the lands of the Yue.
 The Yue defeated the first attack by Qin troops and killed the Qin commander.
 A passage from Huainanzi of Liu An quoted by Keith Taylor (1991:18) describing the Qin defeat as follows:

-Afterwards, Qin Shi Huang sent reinforcements to defend against the Yue.
+Afterwards, Qin Shi Huang sent reinforcements to confront the Yue.
 In 214 BC, Qin Shi Huang ordered the construction of the Lingqu Canal, which linked the north and south so that reinforcements could be transported to modern Guangdong, Guangxi and northern Vietnam, which were subjugated and reorganized into three prefectures within the Qin empire.
-Qin Shi Huang imposed sinicization by sending a large number of Chinese military agricultural colonists to what are now eastern Guangxi and western Guangdong.
+Qin Shi Huang also imposed sinicisation by sending a large number of Chinese military agricultural colonists to what are now eastern Guangxi and western Guangdong.